kevinb7/KaTeX/dockers/Screenshotter/README.md

 fashion are well suited for visual inspection, but for exact binary comparisons it would be neccessary to carefully set up the environment to match the one used by the Docker approach.

+## Choosing the list of test cases

+Both `screenshotter.js` and `screenshotter.sh` will accept
+a `--cases` option which can be used to specify a list of test cases to be processed, as a comma separated list.
+Conversely, the `--exclude` option can be used to specify a list of cases which are not being processed.

+Examples:

+    node dockers/Screenshotter/screenshotter.js --cases=Sqrt,SqrtRoot
+    dockers/Screenshotter/screenshotter.sh --exclude=GreekLetters